Download as PDF

 Outcome

-Understand and utilize the principles of proper ethical behavior within the atmospheric sciences regarding professional conduct and be aware of the scientific limits of prediction (see AMS Guidelines for Professional Conduct; Article XII of the AMS Constitution, and https://www.ametsoc.org/ams/index.cfm/about-ams/ams-organization-and-administration/constitution-and-bylaws/).
+Describe the principles of proper ethical behavior within the atmospheric sciences regarding professional conduct (see AMS Guidelines for Professional Conduct; Article XII of the AMS Constitution) and describe the scientific limits of prediction.

 Outcome

-Create, synthesize, or apply knowledge within the atmospheric sciences or between the atmospheric sciences and other disciplines, for example, through a capstone experience.
+Create, synthesize, or apply knowledge within the atmospheric sciences or between the atmospheric sciences and other disciplines through a capstone experience.

 Major Code